picnic-ventures/picnic-dev-challenge/readme.md

 ### The client

-If you're setting up Expo for the first time, this might take a little bit more time -- hopefully this will work smoothly but **if you have any issues getting Expo running, please reach out to me, and I can help sort it out**.
+In this exercise we'll be using [Expo](https://expo.io/) as a dev environment for the frontend code.
 There are two options for developing the client:

 1. Download the Expo app on your phone, and develop on your phone.
 Simply get the app from [Android Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent) / [iOS App Store](https://itunes.com/apps/exponent).
 2. Use the iOS Simulator on your laptop if you have a Mac.
-[Follow this guide](https://docs.expo.io/versions/v34.0.0/workflow/ios-simulator/) to set that up.
+[Follow this guide](https://docs.expo.io/workflow/ios-simulator/) to set that up.

 In a separate terminal window/tab from the one running your server, `cd` to the `client` directory.

 Then run:

 ```
-npm install
+yarn
 ```

-Once everything is installed, try running:
+Once everything is installed, run:

 ```
-npm run start
+yarn start
 ```

 This will run the Expo CLI tool.

 If everything works smoothly, a browser window should open.
 Expo will probably ask you to sign up / log in the first time you use it.

-If you open up the Expo app, you should see the "Catsat" show up in the "Recently in Development" list.
-(If you are using the iOS simulator instead, click on "open iOS simulator" in the browser window, or press `i` in the command line tool.)
+If you open up the Expo app, you should see "Catsat" show up in the "Recently in Development" list.

 You can start the app by tapping on it in the list.
 (Make sure your server is running before you start the app!)

+If you are using the iOS simulator instead, click on "open iOS simulator" in the browser window, or press `i` in the command line tool.

 ### GraphQL types

 In a separate terminal window/tab, `cd` to the `client` directory, and run:

 ```
-npm run types:watch
+yarn types:watch
 ```

-This runs the GraphQL code generator, and will update the TypeScript definitions whenever you change any of the GraphQL queries.
-You will need this running if you are specifying new queries, or adding new fields to existing queries, otherwise the changes to your queries will not show up in the client code.
+This runs the GraphQL code generator, and will update the TypeScript definitions whenever you change any of the GraphQL queries. **You will need this running if you are specifying new queries, or adding new fields to existing queries, otherwise the changes to your queries will not show up in the client code.**

 ### Setting up your editor